NathanDuran/CAMS-Dialogue-Annotation/README.md

 - generate valid user list

+- stop auto redirect to annotate page if logged in from home.

+- Getters and setters for dialogue model vars (is_labelled etc)
+- Better checks for dialogue model vars

+- checks for labelled false and completed true.
+- update stats with completed dialogues

 - Label button tooltips
 - Highlight DA/AP labels once labelled?

-- Questionnaire popup
-- Open when dialogue is labelled?
-- Disable finish dialogue button until labelled
-- Complete/finish dialogue labelling button? at bottom of popup?
-- Questionnaire header?

-- Custom scroll bar?
 - on/before shutdown logout and save all users?
 ### Example JSON Format
 The following is an example of the JSON format